 A large number of abbreviations and acronyms appear on a MSDS.
 Some of these, which are commonly used, include the following:

-CAS #: This is the Chemical Abstract Service Number that uniquely identifies each constituent.
+CAS #: This is the Chemical Abstract Service Number that uniquely identifies EXPOSURE LIMITS IN AIR (continued):

+each constituent.
 EXPOSURE LIMITS IN AIR:

 CEILING LEVEL: The concentration that shall not be exceeded during any part of the working exposure.